 How to apply

-We try to make applying to study at the University of Salford as flexible and straightforward as possible.
-On this page you can find out how to make an application to start university in September 2021.
+We want to make applying to study at the University of Salford as flexible and straightforward as possible.
+On this page you can find out how to make an application to one of our undergraduate courses.

 Making an application

 The majority of our undergraduate applications are made via UCAS: your school or college should help you access this service, and will give you a buzzword which you will need in order to register.
 You can also use this service if you’re applying independently, both in the UK and overseas.

 When you apply to study a course at Salford via UCAS, you’ll be required to provide the institution codes.
 Make sure that you enter the codes as below: